marcinma/k8s-5days/day3/00_task/task.md

 1. Create Deployment for redis
 2. Create Deployment for marcinmakowski/python-api:redis
 3. Create service for each of those deployments
-4. Expose python deployment to node port
+4. Acces to python with port-forward